Chicago Car Accident Lawyer

 An incapacitating injury, also known as an a-injury, is any type of non-fatal injury that prevents an injured person from walking, driving, or normally engaging in the activities they were capable of before they sustained the injury.
-Incapacitating injuries include broken limbs, severe lacerations, abdominal injuries, skull fractures, and chest injuries.
+Incapacitating injuries include broken limbs, severe lacerations, spinal cord injuries, abdominal injuries, skull fractures, brain injuries, and chest injuries.

 A non-incapacitating injury, known as a b-injury, is any injury other than a fatal or incapacitating injury that is evident to observers at the scene of the crash.
 The injuries include abrasions, bruises, minor lacerations, and head lumps.

 Determining who bears responsibility in an accident is the first step towards recovering damages.
 The law assigns blame on a 0-100% scale, and the actual percentage placed on the drivers involved in the accident depends on the evidence collected afterward.
 Evidence helps your lawyer determine the amount of fault assigned to the negligent driver and ensure proper compensation.